 |Vintage Pulp||Oct 18 2017|

 Above is a nice cover for Ed Lacy's Blonde Bait.
 We talked about Lacy recently—he was a white writer who lived much of his life in Harlem and wrote many black characters.
 Blonde Bait isn't one of those books.
 It's about a guy named Mickey who's sailing the Florida Keys on his yacht and comes across a woman stranded on a sand bar.
 Strangely, she has a suitcase.
 Her name is Rose, and how she got there, as well as what's in the bag, is what the book is all about.
 That and whether she's telling the truth about highly connected and dangerous men trying to kill her.
-Lacy wasn't a master stylist—at least not this time around—but for those who like books with boats, islands, and mysterious femmes fatales, this one will fit the bill.
+Lacy wasn't a master stylist—at least not this time around—but for those who like books with boats, islands, and mysterious femmes fatales, this one will fill the bill.
 The art on this beautiful 1959 Zenith Books edition is by Rudy Nappi.